chef/chef-web-docs/chef_master/source/community_contributions.rst

 * Changes to words or phrases isolated from their context;
 * Changes to typeface.

-Things that would still require signing a CLA before submitting would likely include stuff like the following:
+Things that would still require a DCO sign-off before submitting would likely include stuff like the following:

 * Any of the above actions that result in a change in functionality;
 * A new feature;